 The Ballarat Reform League Inc. (BRL) was formed to honour the memory and achievements of the original Ballaarat Reform League.
-BRL first met in December 1999 and was incorporated in January 2000.
+BRL Inc. first met in December 1999 and was incorporated in February 2000

 Why does Ballarat have two spellings?

 Ballaarat is the older spelling which was commonly used in the 1800's.
 It may have been derived from two words of the Wathawarrung people: balla and arat, meaning resting place.
 This spelling was later simplified to Ballarat, though both versions co-existed until 1994 when Ballarat was officially adopted as the correct spelling.